shiboliukul/shiboliukul.github.io/content/authors/admin/_index.md

     url: https://home.dartmouth.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include AI-Powered, Stretchable Electronics and Customized Biomedical Device.
+My email address is Shibo.Liu.TH AT dartmouth.edu

 # Interests to show in About widget
 interests: